 On the Configure Instance Details screen, you need to make sure you select the IAM role you created and assign it to the instance.
 In my case, I selected ec2-operator as the IAM role.
 You will not be able to change the IAM role for the instance once it is launched.

 You can cut and past the following shell script into the User Data field.
 It will install few Python libraries and modules, create a Python script, and set up a cron job to execute it every 5 minutes.
-The shell script is set to operate instances for us-east-1.
-If you need to operate instances for a different region, you can replace us-east-1 with let’s us-west-1 or another region.
-It is case-sensitive.
+The shell script is set to operate instances for all regions.
+In other words, the script will go through each region to start and stop instances.

 On the Configure Security Group screen, make sure you are not open the instance to the world (0.0.0.0/0) for the security group.
 In fact, you can get rid of the security rule.
 You don’t really need to SSH to the instance.